Your domain name is your website’s online ID. It’s your brand’s first impression, something that attracts audiences and builds trust with them.

 Most importantly, it is the first thing searchers will see when browsing the web.
 And, the way it sounds and feels will positively impact people’s perception of your online brand and determine whether they will click on your link or not.

 The choice of an SEO-friendly domain name also means better rankings and higher click-through rates.
 As your domain name stands for your business goals and values, it will also help you generate more qualified leads to your website and minimize visitor churn.
+Check out some new tips and learn more about SEO.

 1. Keep It Branded